If you're looking for a way to convert your bike into an electric bike, DIY conversion kits are the perfect option.

 Now that you know the different types of electric bike conversion kits available, it's time to choose the right one for you.

 If you need any help, our team at Esoulbike is always happy to help.
 We offer a wide range of pedelec and throttle kits that are easy to install and provide a great riding experience.

 4. How to DIY your favorite electric bike with Esoulbike conversion kits

-With the kits, there will usually be a YouTube video and/or paper instructions as to how to put the system together.
-You will still need some intelligence and thought of your own to put the electric bike conversion kit together in a way that doesn’t look like a complete ebike conversion kit mess!
+With the kits, there will usually be a YouTube video and/or paper instructions on how to put the system together.
+You will still need some intelligence and thought to put the electric bike conversion kit together in a way that doesn't look like a complete ebike conversion kit mess!

-A note on timings – don’t believe what the instructions on your kit say regarding how long it will take.
-Unless you are a skilled mechanic or electrical engineer (let’s face it: most aren’t), take the time suggested in the manual or YouTube video and double it.
+A note on timings – don't believe what the instructions on your kit say regarding how long it will take.
+Unless you are a skilled mechanic or electrical engineer (let's face it: most aren't), double the time suggested in the manual or YouTube video.

-If you have never worked with electrical systems before, it is best to ask a friend or professional for help to fit electric bike conversion kits.
-This will avoid any potential accidents and also give you a second pair of eyes to check your work.
+If you have never worked with electrical systems before, it is best to ask a friend or professional for help fitting electric bike conversion kits.
+This will avoid potential accidents and give you a second pair of eyes to check your work.

 The next step is installing the motor on your bike.
 For a hub motor, this means taking off one of your wheels and attaching the motor in its place.

-For a mid-drive system, you will need to install the motor onto the frame of your bike where the bottom bracket would normally go.
+For a mid-drive system, you will need to install the motor onto your bike's frame where the bottom bracket would generally go.